GrinSync/GrinSyncBackend/README.md

 There's not really anything here yet, but hopefully the info below will help you get started

+## Coding
+### Using the Linter
+We use pylinter and the settings that are stored in `.pylintrc`.
+To get started, I'd recommend installing the pylinter extension for VSCode.
+From there you can use the command palette to run the linting server and you should be set.
+If you get an encoding error, __copy the existing config__, delete the file, and then run `pylint --generate-rcfile | out-file -encoding utf8 .pylintrc` before pasting the old config in place of the newly generated file

 ## Testing on a Local Machine
 This is used for local development and testing changes before pushing code to production.